-Among the management options for Lobular Neoplasia is the follow-up surgical excision (FSE) of a given lesion or mass.
+Among the management options for Lobular Breast Neoplasia is the follow-up surgical excision (FSE) of a given lesion or mass.
 This is not without controversy.
 Some experts point to the historical tendency to underestimate the malignancy of core needle samples (suggested to occur about 18% of the time), and thus it is prudent to remove additional breast tissue every time.
 Other factors might be increased risk factors such as a radial scar, papillary lesions, atypical ductal hyperplasia, and microcalcifications.

-Lobular neoplasia is generally a favorable diagnosis
+Lobular Breast Neoplasia is generally a favorable diagnosis

 This page barely has information on Lobular Neoplasia, so for further reading about this topic, I suggest you visit this page and this page as well!
 They both have some fantastic material.